SrTesch/fraudesEmBoletos/README.md

 This project is licensed under the MIT License.

 ## 📬 Contact
-For any inquiries or contributions, reach out via [your contact/email].
+For any inquiries or contributions, reach out via [linkedin](https://www.linkedin.com/in/pedro-tesch/).